xresco/Android-Agile-Boiler-Plate/README.md

 The dependencies currently handled by the boiler plate are the following:
 - Database dependency: encapsulates all the database operations.
 - Shared preferences dependency: deals with shared preferences.
-- Local Storage dependency: which deals with saving on files.
+- Local files dependency: which deals with saving on files.
 - Analytics dependency: covers all the operation of reporting events to your analytics backend (GA, Segment, FB, Flurry ..)
 - Logging dependency: encapsulates all the operations related to logging to your console
 - Api dependency: encapsulates all the API related operations